Nadavlistingsync/xeinst-agency-website/README.md

 3. Add it to your `.env.local` file
 4. Configure your domain in Resend (optional, for better deliverability)

-The form captures lead information including social media goals, platform preferences, and budget range - perfect for qualifying SMMA and video clipping clients.
+The form captures lead information including real estate goals, listing volume, target market, and budget - perfect for qualifying real estate agent clients looking for social media marketing and video clipping services.

 ## 🎨 Customization